RCoder01/orbital-maneuvers/README.md

   - Install packages `$ py -m pip install -r requirements.txt`

 ## Run
-  - Run `get.py` with credentials to save current debris data
+  - Run `get.py` with credentials (space-track.org login) to save current debris data
   - `catch.py` is the primary calculation script.
     Ensure your current directory is `src` when running.
   - Constants at the bottom of `catch.py` can be modified